-14. Under its Legal Professionals Programme (LPP) funded by the European Commission, the Court seeks to offer young and mid-career legal professionals from situation countries and developing regions an opportunity to enhance their professional skills in the field of international criminal law by working at the Court.
+12. Under its Legal Professionals Programme (LPP) funded by the European Commission, the Court seeks to offer young and mid-career legal professionals from situation countries and developing regions an opportunity to enhance their professional skills in the field of international criminal law by working at the Court.
 One of the objectives of the program is to benefit the national jurisdictions of the participants, who will bring their enhanced knowledge and skills back to their domestic system upon return from the Court.
 During the reporting period, six persons spent between four and six months working in the different organs of the Court under the LPP.

-15. The free, online ICC Legal Tools Database (LTD),6 which is supported by the Court with the financial assistance of the European Commission, was updated with a new, enhanced technical version during the reporting period.
+13. The free, online ICC Legal Tools Database (LTD),5 which is supported by the Court with the financial assistance of the European Commission, continued to be a leading international law source.
 The LTD plays an important role by providing free global access to international criminal law legal sources, for which there is high demand globally, including in States not party to the Statute.
 As such, the LTD helps promote awareness of the Court and its jurisprudence in jurisdictions that may join the Rome Statute in the future, as well as strengthen the Court's profile as a leading institution in the field, reinforcing positive perceptions among legal communities as a key stakeholder group.
+With the support of the European Commission, the Court is in the process of developing the LTD interface in additional languages to the existing English language version.